gvnmcg/Concurrent-Graph-Simulation/readme.md

 Running the jar, the first window has a couple options:

-- The List of different graphs included in the program
+- The List of different graphs included in the program.
-- "Open" allows you to use a file that is not included
+- "Open" allows you to use a file that is not included.
-- "Start"  starts the simulation using the chosen file
+- "Start"  starts the simulation using the chosen file.

 As you can see from the following screenshots, you have the option of choosing a configuration file (Like those that Professor Chenoweth distributed on learn), or specifying your own.

-You can also click on "Info" for information regarding the application
+You can also click on "Info" for information regarding the application.

 ![Selection Screen](https://i.imgur.com/4t1Vw8H.png)